raven-dev-ops/accessible_education_software/README.md

 - The `NEXT_PUBLIC_AUTH_ENABLED` flag controls whether the deployed Netlify frontend uses the real Auth0 login flow (`true`/`1`) or shows the "Login – Coming Soon" placeholder (`false`/unset), which should be used for public staging until Auth0 wiring is ready.

 Before any real student data is processed in production, the plan is to harden API-level authorization, tighten file upload limits and validation, and perform a focused configuration/dependency review as described in `SECURITY.md`.

+Additionally, in this repository:

+- The CodeQL workflow performs an explicit JavaScript/TypeScript build (`npm install` + `npm run build:web` from the monorepo root) so that analysis runs against the compiled Next.js app.
+- Key API routes such as `/api/students`, `/api/modules`, and `/api/notes` are also protected server-side using Auth0 session/roles (when `NEXT_PUBLIC_AUTH_ENABLED` is true), complementing the frontend page guards.

   ---